Accelerated Master’s Pathways

 Step 1

-Please contact the appropriate Program Coordinator (see email links for each of them in the table above) to learn more about the program.
-You will need to complete the AMP permission form required by the UVM Graduate College.
-Completion of this form is part of the academic advising process particular to each AMP and learn what graduate courses may be taken while an undergraduate student, and when those courses are typically offered.
-This form requires signatures from both the AMP Program Coordinator and the prospective student’s undergraduate advisor, among others.
-This form must be uploaded the Application for Graduate Study.
+Please contact the appropriate AMP Coordinator (see email links for each of them in the table above) to schedule an appointment to learn more about the program, what graduate courses may be taken while an undergraduate student and when they are offered, and to complete the AMP permission form required by the UVM Graduate College.
+Completion of this form is part of the academic advising process particular to each AMP and requires signatures from both the AMP Program Coordinator and the prospective student’s undergraduate advisor.
+This form must be uploaded to the Application for Graduate Study.

 Step 2

 Prospective students must apply for admission through the UVM Graduate College.
 Each graduate program maintains its own application deadline.
 Apply to your program of interest the semester prior to their intended start time.
 For example, spring course taking as an AMP student requires completion of all paperwork and securing of acceptances during the preceding fall semester.
-Prospective AMP students are strongly encouraged to be in contact with program faculty and staff to discuss application procedures.
+Prospective AMP students are strongly encouraged to be in contact with Gillian Homsted to discuss application procedures.